Summer in Leones valley

 desertification

-The project is located east of the Andes between the lake General Carrera and the Northern ice field.
+The Private protected area Pichimahuida (PPAP) is located in the Leones valley, east of the Andes between the lake General Carrera and the Northern ice field.

 However, benefits of restoration decline rapidly with climate warming: